Special L-values of geometric motives: -functions of motives over number rings

 The $L$-series of a geometric motive $M$ over $\OF$ is given by

 The first definition is classical, the second is a natural adaptation to motives over $\OF$.
-The products run over all finite primes of $\OF$, $\Fr$ is the arithmetic Frobenius map (given on residue fields by $a \mapsto a^{N(\pp)}$), $N(\pp)$ is the cardinality of the residue field $\Fpp$, $i_\pp$ denotes the immersion of the corresponding closed point and $-_\ell$ denotes the $\ell$-adic realization functor.
-Note that ${M_\eta}_\ell$ is an $\ell$-adic sheaf \refaxtstructureRealizations.
-The superscript $I_\pp$ denotes the invariants under the action of the inertia group.
-For the second definition, the determinant is understood in the sense of \refsect{LA}. \xdefi
+The products run over all finite primes of $\OF$, $\Fr$ is the arithmetic Frobenius map (given on residue fields by $a \mapsto a^{N(\pp)}$), $N(\pp)$ is the norm of $\pp$, $i_\pp$ denotes the immersion of the corresponding closed point and $-_\ell$ denotes the $\ell$-adic realization functor, see \refeq{ell-adic}.
+The determinants are understood in the sense of \refsect{LA}.
+The superscript $I_\pp$ denotes the invariants under the action of the inertia group. \xdefi

-\bem \mylabel{bem_propertiesL} Examples for $L$-functions abound.
-A prominent example is the one for $M_\eta = \h^i(X_\eta, n)$, for some smooth projective variety $X_\eta$ over $F$.